arqamrp/markoff/README.md

 # markoff

-A R package and accompanying web app for computing properties of discrete time space Markov Chains
+A R package (markoffchains) and accompanying web app for computing properties of discrete time space Markov Chains

 The RShiny app is available at [https://arqam.shinyapps.io/markoff](https://arqam.shinyapps.io/markoff).
 The markoffchains folder contains the package files.